Taking Learning Interventions Mainstream With Technology

 Brief description of the episode

-In this episode, David Bain, Senior Vice President, Academic Innovation & Analytics, at Houghton Mifflin Harcourt, helps us explore how edtech tools can serve as a means to drive effective learning interventions.
+David Bain, Senior Vice President, Academic Innovation & Analytics at Houghton Mifflin Harcourt, gets into the details of learning intervention strategies and how edtech tools can help drive them.

 - According to an Educator Confidence Report (ECR) conducted by HMH, almost 70% of teachers said that EdTech is essential to instruction within the classroom.

 - EdTech is no longer being viewed as just an LMS or a single sign-on, it is becoming a more integral part of the classroom.